dgc08/MurmelRechner/README.md

 Also make sure to check [Murmel++](https://github.com/dgc08/murmel-plusplus) out!
 It contains a faster Bonsai emulator written in C++ if this is too slow for you, and 'murpp' (Yes i know stupid name, it stands for MURmelPlusPLus), which is just an assembly-like abstraction for Bonsai assembly
 (It is essentially a kind of programming language for Bonsai/Murmel)

+If you want a program to try, try [calculator.murpp](https://github.com/dgc08/murmel-plusplus/blob/master/examples/calculator.murpp).
+You can find usage instructions in the comment and the working assembly in [calculator.mur](https://github.com/dgc08/murmel-plusplus/blob/master/examples/calculator.mur).

 ## About this fork
-I forked this repository from https://github.com/FelixSelter/MurmelRechner Felix Selter doesn't seem to maintain his repository anymore, and because there are some crucial features missing on his branch, so I made this fork
+I forked this repository from https://github.com/FelixSelter/MurmelRechner Felix Selter doesn't seem to maintain his repository anymore, and because there are some crucial features missing on his branch, I made this fork

 ### Minor changes on this branch
 If you want to see a more detailed change log, see [my pull request on the original repository](https://github.com/FelixSelter/MurmelRechner/pull/1).